Pyomo/pyomo/pyomo/contrib/doe/documentation/docs/source/index.rst

       -   :math:`\text{cond}({\mathbf{M}})`
       - Ratio of the longest axis to the shortest axis of the confidence ellipse

-In order to solve problems of the above, Pyomo.DOE implements the 2-stage stochastic program developed in [Paper].
+In order to solve problems of the above, Pyomo.DOE implements the 2-stage stochastic program developed in [Wang and Dowling, 2022].

-When using Pyomo.DOE, please consider citing the above paper.

 Pyomo.DOE Required Inputs
 --------------------------------